ricknjacky/LIBRARY_MANAGEMENT/readme.txt

-- This program can successfully simulates the management of library.
+- This program can successfully simulate the management of library.

 - This uses file handling which allows storing of data even if the console is closed by mistake.